Sjyhne/MapAI-Competition/team_GISers/README.md

 # Code for team_GISers
-This folder contain the example code that you can use as a base.
+This folder contain the submission code.
 ## File structure
-Following is the mandatory file structure:
+Following is the submitted file structure (and some introductions for the specific files):
 ```
 team_GISers
 │   README.md